How’s everyone’s week polishing off? Mine is getting better and better, for once I have no complaints!

 On Tuesday, I drove over to downtown (can you believe it took me 45 minutes to travel 3 miles?) to join a round table at the Burritt Room Bar + Tavern.

 The Burritt Room is the cocktail bar for Charlie Palmer’s Mystic Hotel on Stockton St. It was actually built right after the infamous earthquake and named after the back alley that it’s right next to.
 The first thing I noticed about the bar that I really liked was the live band playing and how it had that vintage feel to it but still felt very comfortable with the wide assortment of business men to happy hour patrons.
+I haven’t been this impressed with a restaurant since I was in Edinburgh.
+When I was in Edinburgh, I had the best time at a restaurant called Timberyard.
+They turned a warehouse into the most intimate restaurant space ever.
+This reminded me a lot of that beautiful place in Edinburgh, Scotland.

 The first part of our night started with a mixology class graciously taught by their head bartender, Josh Trabulsi.